harshitpaunikar1/harshitpaunikar1/.github/project-buildup-history.md

 - Task summary: After stepping away for a bit, came back and went back and reorganized the config section so values are not buried mid-script.
 - Deliverable: Pushed before end of day.
+## 2023-01-09 - Day 6: Polish wrap

+- Task summary: One more pass: pushed a tiny fix after a teammate's comment — nothing major, just a wording issue in the output.
+- Deliverable: Should've caught it earlier but better now than later.